-Syd is currently Chairman of PNGX-listed, diversified financial services group Credit Corporation PNG after joining the Group as a Director in 2018.
+Syd retired as Chairman of PNGX-listed diversified financial services group Credit Corporation PNG in June 2021, after joining the Group as a Director in 2018.

 Before this role, Syd was Kina Group Managing Director and CEO.
 He retired from that role in 2018 after 21 years as the driving force behind the Group's emergence as Papua New Guinea's largest diversified financial services group.
 During that time, he also guided Kina to its acquisition of Maybank PNG and its dual listing on the PNGX and the ASX.